sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-03/fiori-ios-scpms-starter-mission-03.md

     /// First retrieve the destinations your app can talk to from the AppParameters. let destinations = FileConfigurationProvider("AppParameters").provideConfiguration().configuration["Destinations"] as!
 NSDictionary

     /// Create a computed property that uses the OnboardingSessionManager to retrieve the onboarding session and uses the destinations dictionary to pull the correct destination.
 Of course you only have one destination here.
 Handle the errors in case the OData controller is nil.
 You are using the AlertHelper to display an AlertDialogue to the user in case of an error.
-The AlertHelper is a utils class provided through the iOS Assistant. var dataService: ESPMContainer<OnlineODataProvider>? {
+The AlertHelper is a utils class provided through the Assistant. var dataService: ESPMContainer<OnlineODataProvider>? {
         guard let odataController = OnboardingSessionManager.shared.onboardingSession?.odataControllers[destinations["com.sap.edm.sampleservice.v2"] as!
 String] as?
 Comsapedmsampleservicev2OnlineODataController, let dataService = odataController.espmContainer else {
             AlertHelper.displayAlert(with: NSLocalizedString("OData service is not reachable, please onboard again.", comment: ""), error: nil, viewController: self)